kubernetes/kubernetes/docs/secrets.md

 However, creation of many smaller secrets could also exhaust memory.
 More comprehensive limits on memory usage due to secrets is a planned feature.

+Pods must be created via the API server to use secrets.
+(Kubelets support running pods which are described in node-local files, or pulled from an URL other than than Kubernetes master.
+Such pods don't use secrets.)

 ### Consuming Secret Values

 The program in a container is responsible for reading the secret(s) from the